nguyenvhung9420/pls-flutter/README.md

 # PLS-SEM Mobile Application POC

-A Proof-of-Concept mobile application for running Partial Least Squared Structural Equation Modelling on mobile, using Flutter and tobe deployed on Android and iOS.
+This is a *Proof-of-Concept (POC)* mobile application for running *Partial Least Squares Structural Equation Modeling (PLS-SEM)* on mobile devices.
+The app project is developed using Flutter, which is designed for deployment on both Android and iOS platforms.

-The app is designated to work best on tablet devices, while it's also optimised to adapt phone screen but not with the best UX.
+The app is optimized for *tablet devices* to provide the best user experience (UX).
+While it can also be used on smartphones, the functionality might be limited.

 ## Authors

-We are a group of student from Vietnamese-German University in Ho Chi Minh City, Vietnam, in a joint Master study programme with Heilbronn University, Germany:
+We are a group of students from the **Vietnamese-German University** in Ho Chi Minh City, Vietnam, enrolled in a joint Master's program with **Heilbronn University**, Germany:
- - Van Hung NGUYEN, email: 20223013@student.vgu.vn
+ - **Van Hung NGUYEN**, email: 20223013@student.vgu.vn
- - Hai Duong NGUYEN, email: 20223008@student.vgu.vn
+ - **Hai Duong NGUYEN**, email: 20223008@student.vgu.vn

-This project is a module of the subject Management Science which is taught by Dr. Hai Dung DINH, Lecturer cum Academic Coordinator in Vietnamese-German University.
+This project was developed as part of the **Management Science** module taught by **Dr. Hai Dung DINH**, Lecturer and Academic Coordinator at the Vietnamese-German University.

 ## Want to test?

-We appredicate all comments and contributions to our young software to be better.
-If you want to test our build(s), please do not hesitate to contact us via the above-mentioned emails with any of your emails which are used to access to Google Play Store and iCloud.
+We highly appreciate all feedback and contributions to enhance our software.
+If you are interested in testing our build(s), **please contact us using the email addresses provided above**.
+Please include the email address you use to access the Google Play Store and/or iCloud in your message.

-You will receive invitation to test our app via Google Play closed test track and TestFlight internal testing.
+You will therefore receive an invitation to participate in our closed testing program via *Google Play Testtrack* and/or *TestFlight*.

 ## Brief Description

-The entire project practically follows the tasks of PLS-SEM that can be found here in this document:
+This project practically implements the tasks of **Partial Least Squares Structural Equation Modeling (PLS-SEM)** as outlined [here](https://sem-in-r.github.io/seminr/#1_Introduction).

-This app serves as a front-end to implement a bundle of backend APIs which are made from R code.
-The Back-end provides the neccessary functions to for calulation and return the results to the app.
-The source code of backend can be acccess here:
+This mobile application serves as a front-end for a set of backend APIs developed using R code.
+The backend provides the necessary functions for calculation and returns the results to the app.
+The source code for the backend can be accessed at this link.

-The main user flow on the mobile app is: user input a dataset (in CSV format from device's memory), measurement model and structural model.
-Then the trinity of these data will be used in all other tasks of the PLS SEM analysis technique.
-The tasks that can be conducted in the app are listed in the next section.
+### User Workflow

+The primary user flow involves:

+1. **Data Input**: Users input a dataset in CSV format from their device's memory.
+2. **Model Specification**: Users define the measurement model and structural model.
+3. **Analysis Execution**: The app utilizes the input data and models to perform various PLS-SEM tasks.

+### Core Functionality

-Most of the tasks of PLS-SEM will be automatically calculated based on the inputed dataset and measurement and structual model.
-Some other tasks require users to have more input, for example: convergent validity analysis for formative model, moderation analysis, mediation analysis and predictive model comparison.
+The app automates most PLS-SEM tasks based on the provided data and model specifications.

+Certain tasks, such as convergent validity analysis for formative models, moderation analysis, mediation analysis, and predictive model comparison, may however require additional user inputs.

 ## Status

-Based on the document mentioned above, the PLS-SEM processes that are supported in the app:
+Based on the document mentioned above, the PLS-SEM processes that are supported in the app include:

 ### Chapter 3: Model set up